-To kick of National Organising Week 2019 (4th-10th November), I’m excited to share this blog post by Caroline, one of our fantastic organisers.
+We’re excited to share this blog post on decluttering & organising your kitchen by one of our fantastic organisers.
 (Caroline is based in Wakefield, West Yorkshire & covers all surrounding areas including Kirklees, Calderdale, South Leeds & South Yorkshire).

 The kitchen can be the hub of a home…it can also be chaos!
 We’ve all been there!
 Below, Caroline shares some amazing tips to get your kitchen organised & more importantly, keep it that way.